gokrazy/gokrazy/website/content/userguide/package-config.md

 ---
-title: "Package config: flags, environment variables, …"
+title: "Package config: flags, environment variables, extra files"
-menuTitle: "Package config: flags, environment variables, …"
+menuTitle: "Flags, environment variables, …"
-weight: 15
+weight: 10
 ---

 gokrazy will arrange for each included package to be started at boot.
 For